-Fawn’s schooling included attending Pearson College UWC, the University of Alberta where she attained a Bachelor of Science in Natural Resource and Agricultural Economics at the University of Alberta and a Master of International Agriculture (with a focus on trade and development) from Oklahoma State University.
+Fawn’s schooling included attending Pearson College UWC, the University of Alberta where she attained a Bachelor of Science in Natural Resource and Agricultural Economics and a Master of International Agriculture (with a focus on trade and development) from Oklahoma State University.
 Fawn grew up on a family beef and grain farm.